 Giesecke, Ernestine.
 The Life and Work of Frederic Remington.
 Heinemann Library, 2000.
 Includes a biography, timeline, photographs, and drawings and paintings by the artist.

 Van Steenwyk, Elizabeth.
 Frederic Remington.
 New York, Chicago: Franklin Watts, 1994.
 Biography for children.
 Some photographs of art.

-Many of the publications in this bibliography that are in print may be purchased online from the Museum Store of the Buffalo Bill Historical Center, or you may order by telephone at 307.587.3243 or 800.533.3838.
+Many of the publications in this bibliography that are in print may be purchased online from the Museum Store of the Buffalo Bill Center of the West, or you may order by telephone at 800-533-3838.
 You can also consult your local library.
 Books not in the holdings of your local library can often be borrowed through inter-library loan.

-Prepared by the Whitney Gallery of Western Art, Buffalo Bill Historical Center.
-Revised 20 May 2003.
+Prepared by the Whitney Gallery of Western Art, Buffalo Bill [Center of the West].
+Revised May 20, 2003.